kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 The dependencies above might be sufficient for some projects, but for this tutorial you must add some extra requirements.
 These requirements will enable us to work with different data formats (including CSV, Excel and Parquet) and to visualise the pipeline.

+### Add dependencies to the project

+> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth opening `src/requirements.txt` to inspect the contents.

 Add the following lines to your `src/requirements.txt` file:

 ```text